TestingExcellence/mundana-theme-jekyll/_posts/2016-09-19-automate-stories-during-sprint.md

 In this way even when you have a short time at the end of the sprint, you can quickly create automated scenarios if you have a solid foundation.

 Automating regression tests during the sprint requires discipline.

 The scope of the regression tests increases and so the maintenance also increases.
-You need to be aware that **[not all tests require to be automated](http://www.testingexcellence.com/why-would-you-want-to-automate-a-test/)**.
+You need to be aware that [not all tests require to be automated](/why-would-you-want-to-automate-a-test/).

 You should only automate the tests that provide value for the business.